Cutting the Tethering Cord – Tether Tools Air Direct

 - Launch the Terminal app on your Mac.
 (Don’t worry if you have not used this before, this method is copy and paste).

-- Replace the volume name (your SSD name) from Untitled to what even you have named your new SSD that you will install Mojave onto.
+- Replace the volume name (your SSD name) from Untitled to what even you have named your new SSD ( when you formatted it to OSX Journaled in Disk Utility ).
 The next step will erase anything on the external SSD.

-- Copy and paste the following code into the Terminal app:
+- Copy and paste the following code into the Terminal app, remembering to change the name of the SSD from Untitled first:

 sudo /Applications/Install\ macOS\ Mojave.app/Contents/Resources/createinstallmedia --volume /Volumes/UNTITLED --nointeraction && say Mojave Drive Created